Dairon Blanco Player Props: Royals vs. Twins

 Dairon Blanco At The Plate

-- Blanco is batting .205 with two doubles, two triples and three walks.
+- Blanco is hitting .190 with two doubles, two triples and three walks.

-- Blanco has picked up a hit in seven games this year (58.3%), including one multi-hit game.
+- Blanco has had a base hit in seven of 13 games this year, and multiple hits once.

 - Blanco has picked up an RBI twice this season, but just one in each of those games.